ideAxel/Deep-Learning-Volatility/README.md

 -The main file
 -The c++ file with the hardcoding of the Neural Net and the gradient
--The compilation output to use the code esealy
+-The compilation output to use the code easily
 -The config file for the c++ compilation if needed

 # The youtube video :